BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 ### What is the reserve amount?

-The channel reserve amount is dynamic and unique to the user.
+The channel reserve amount is dynamic and unique to each channel participant.
+As defined in [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md), the channel reserve amount dynamically trends towards 1% of the users local channel capacity.
+The channel reserve can not be lower than the current 354 sats minimum.
-BOLT 2 defined that the channel reserve amount should be 1% with a minimum value of the dust limit (which is currently [354 sats](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md))

-If a user has a larger amount in the channel, then the reserve amount being held has a greater effect on them, especially if they want to use all the funds they placed in the channel straight away.
-To give an example, if a user opens a channel with a total capacity of 100,000 sats, their part of the channel reserve is 1,000 sats (1% of 100,000 sats), and only 99,000 sats are spendable.

-Both sides independently have a channel reserve.
-So if one side is 100,000 sats their reserve will be 1,000 sats.
-If the other side is 150,000 sats, their reserve will be 1,500 sats.
-The total channel wide reserve capacity will then be 2,500 sats.
-The 1% mentioned above is also dynamically adjusted over the channel's lifespan.
-So if a 100k sats channel receives 50,000 sats, this reserve will adjust to 1500.
-This adds further complexity for users as it will look like they are constantly losing sats.
-If a user has many channels open then the dynamic form of adjusting can become confusing.
+So if a user has 100,000 sats of local capacity, their channel reserve will be 1000 sats (1% of 100,000).
+This means the user can only spend 99,000 sats of the local capacity.
+The channel counter party also has their own channel reserve which aims for a 1% reserve.
+This means the total channels capacity will have around 2% put aside and undependable as a reserve.

+As users send and receive funds the channel reserve will dynamically adjust so its always close to 1%.
+If a users spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000).
+This adjust upwards if the user receive funds.

 ### Effect of Channel Reserve on users